wardencam360/wardencam_manual/mainscreen.rst

 Developer tips
 ^^^^
 1. To avoid entering the account and password all the time, You may check “save me” to remember the account sign in.
-2. If you are using a public network, *such as “company network, school network, store network”*, you may want to enable **“secure port” in settings**.
+2. If you are using a public network, *such as “company network, school network, store network”*, you may want to enable **“secure port” in User Options**.

 User Options  |user_options|
 ----